IPS-Eye-White

 Apparently Apollos was not aware that John's baptism was designed to point people towards Jesus and the baptism that His followers would submit to.

-When Priscilla and Aquila heard Apollos speak, they obviously realized that there was a huge gap in Apollos' knowledge and took him aside and "explained to him the way of God more accurately".
+When Priscilla and Aquila heard Apollos speak, they realized that there was a huge gap in Apollos' knowledge so took him aside and "explained to him the way of God more accurately".
 Unlike so many modern Christians, Apollos did not get on the defensive when he was told that he was wrong (or at least deficient) in what he was preaching.
-I am fairly certain that he did not claim that he was being insulted and call Priscilla and Aquila 'heresy hunters', or something equally derogatory.
-All indications are that Apollos learned, and then went from strength to strength, becoming one of the founding fathers of the fledgling church, often working with Paul.
+I am fairly certain that he did not claim that he was being insulted and call Priscilla and Aquila 'heresy hunters' or something equally derogatory.
+All indications are that Apollos learned, and then went from strength to strength becoming one of the founding fathers of the fledgling church, often working with Paul.

 It is not enough to be merely religious.
 It is not enough to be sincere and zealous.
 It is not enough to have our 'hearts in the right place'. ...
 We have to be right in what we are religious, sincere, and zealous about.